 Which elderberry syrup is best?

-Here are some strategies to help you find which elderberry syrup is best for you and your family: You want to look for ingredients that have 5 ingredients or less!
+Here are some strategies to help you find which syrup is best for you and your family: You want to look for ingredients that have 5 ingredients or less!
 Andi Lynn’s Elderberry Syrup has only 3 ingredients: honey, water, and elderberry juice.
 Additionally, look for the highest amount of milligrams of elderberry per serving with the least amount of additives.
-Watch the video to learn all the strategies for choosing your elderberry syrup.
+Watch the video to learn all the strategies for choosing the best supplement for your family.

 When should I take elderberry syrup?

-When should you take elderberry syrup?
-The answer: it’s up to you!
+The answer to this question: it’s up to you!
 If you know your immune system is strong and you feel that you don’t need any extra support, at the onset of symptoms or first sign of exposure take small, frequent servings until you feel recovered.
-If you feel your immune system needs support, you can take elderberry syrup every day.
+If you feel your immune system needs support, you can take the supplement every day.
 Drink it off a spoon or in a smoothie!

 When should I make elderberry syrup?

-What’s elderberry syrup good for?
-Almost anything!
 Elderberry is an immune system modulator.
 Any time that you feel that your immune system needs to show up to the party and defend against attacks, elderberry is going to be your best friend.
-If you take frequent small servings at the onset of exposure or symptoms of illness, elderberry will shorten the duration & severity from 6 days to 2 days.
+If you take frequent small servings at the onset of exposure or symptoms of illness, this supplement will shorten the duration & severity from 6 days to 2 days.

 What does elderberry syrup taste like?

-What does elderberry syrup taste like?
-Many people say it tastes like prune juice!
+Many people say it tastes like prune juice, or pomegranate juice!
 We think it’s a combination of prune, raisin, and pomegranate.
 It’s sweet and tangy, and is full of antioxidants.

 Can elderberry syrup make you sick?

-Can elderberry syrup make you sick?
-The answer: probably not, but there are a few exceptions.
-There are 2 reasons why elderberry syrup might not be good for your health.
+The answer to this question: probably not, but there are a few exceptions.
+There are two reasons why elderberry syrup might not be good for your health.
 1: If you’re on dialysis, you may experience more strain on your kidneys when you take elderberry syrup due to its diuretic effects.
 2: If you’re taking a medication specifically to suppress your immune system, elderberry syrup may not be the best choice for you.
 Elderberry makes your immune system more active.
 We believe our herbal remedies offer effective, targeted health solutions to help you be fully present in your seat at the table of life.
 However, always talk to your doctor before using an herbal supplement – it might have negative effects on your current state of wellness.

 How much elderberry syrup should I give my kids?